 Floating Share Widget

 By mid-August, the average family with children in grades K-12 had completed just half of their back-to-school shopping.
-NRF’s latest survey shows that nearly one-quarter of families had not started shopping yet, up from 20% at the same time last year.
+NRF’s survey shows that nearly one-quarter of families had not started shopping yet, up from 20% at the same time last year.
 View complete survey results.

 With just days or weeks before students go back to school or college, one-quarter of back-to-school shoppers and one-third of back-to-college shoppers plan to shop online for some part of their remaining purchases.
 Read the article and download the BTS and BTC data.